 Many clients may also require you to have both, regardless of your risk factor.
 Building contractors could lose sensitive documents or payment details, while accountants could damage a client’s laptop while working from their offices.
 Having both forms of insurance covers all eventualities.

-For more information on how professional indemnity insurance can help your business, visit our knowledge hub where you’ll find helpful articles on everything from contractor guides to IR35 news.
-If you’re ready to begin protecting your business with a PI and PL insurance package, browse our business insurance options or contact our experts today.
+For more information on how professional indemnity insurance can help your business, visit our Knowledge Hub where you’ll find helpful articles on everything from contractor guides to IR35 news.
+Find out about the PI insurance we offer here or contact our experts today.